Wednesday 24 December 2014

 For those of you who can't visit the exhibition I'll be sharing some of the documents used over the next few months.

-I realised this is my geeky side revealing itself when I told the story to Archiver, and she has not stopped yawning since.
-So please comment if you find it interesting, then I can point at her, laughing, and say "I told you so!"
+I realised this is my geeky side revealing itself when I told the story to Archiver and she could not stop yawning.
+So please comment if you find it interesting, then I can point at her, laugh, and say "I told you so!"
 In a respectful colleague to colleague way, of course.

 Definition Act of Grace: A privilege or concession that cannot be claimed as a right: e.g. the bonus remains a payment made as an act of grace

 In Scots Law this concession mainly referred to civil debt.
 When a person is imprisoned for not paying their debt, they can petition the court to let them out if it can be proved they do not have the means to pay.
 If the debt is an aliment (a fund of maintenance), then it can be changed to installments of not less than three-pence.
 [Information from A Dictionary of the Law of Scotland by Robert Bell, pub.1815]